Sheila McKechnie Foundation

 The Sheila McKechnie Foundation (SMK) is a charity based in the United Kingdom.
-The foundation is a type of civil society campaign.
-It was founded in 2005 to support new and inexperienced campaigners, and to champion the right to campaign, offering experience and resources to bring the campaign community together.
+It was founded in 2005 to support new and inexperienced campaigners, to champion the right to campaign, and to offer experience and resources to connect the campaign community.

 History

 The charity was established following the death in 2004 of Sheila McKechnie, an influential and well-established campaigner, who had fought for such initiatives as the Financial Services Authority, the Food Standards Agency and the Freedom of Information Act.
-Currently, the staff at the foundation have experience in numerous sectors including torts, education and development.
+Currently, the staff and Associates at the foundation have experience in numerous areas including legal campaigning, digital and social media campaigning, influencing parliament and local government, community organising, and more.

 SMK National Campaigner Awards

-In conjunction with the Joseph Rowntree Reform Trust, the foundation runs the SMK National Campaigner Awards, an annual awards programme, and provides support, advice and a place to share information on key areas of effective campaigning: including strategy, tactics, and targets to evaluating successful campaigns.
-Categories for the SMK awards include: Best Digital Campaign; Best Use of Law; Best Consumer Campaign; Best Coalition; Amplifying Voices Award; Best Community Campaign; David & Goliath; Young Person's Award; Outstanding Leadership Award; Long-term Achievement Award.
+The foundation runs the SMK National Campaigner Awards, an annual awards programme, and provides support, advice and a place to share information on key areas of effective campaigning: including strategy, tactics, targets, and evaluating successful campaigns.
+Categories for the SMK awards include: Amplifying Voices; Best Use of Law; Best Consumer Rights Campaign; Best Community Climate and Nature Action; Creative Change-makers David & Goliath; Young Campaigner Award; Campaign of the Year, Campaigners of the Year; and Long-term Achievement Award.

+Previous winners include Pinkstinks and the We Care Campaign.